 Those bits that look vaguely like potatoes are Chinese arrowhead (no, not arrowroot), an aquatic tuber traditionally cooked up around the lunar new year.
-I wanted to make something special with them (it was for a New Year celebration, after all) but all I had time for was a simple stir fry with char shu, dried shiitake mushrooms, cloud ears, peanuts, scallions, cumin and four colors of hot peppers (fresh green, dried red, Szechuan black, and ground white – gotta keep it festive!)
+I wanted to make something special with them (it was for a New Year celebration, after all) but all I had time for was a simple stir fry with char shu, dried shiitake mushrooms, cloud ears, peanuts, scallions, cumin and four colors of hot peppers (fresh green, dried red, Sichuan black, and ground white – gotta keep it festive!)

 Rabbit Tagine with Persimmons, Loquats, and Chestnuts

 I wanted to create something unique for my pal Gael Greene’s birthday potluck, so I made Rabbit Tagine with Persimmons, Loquats, and Chestnuts.
 (I don’t think anyone has done that combination before.)
 The word “tagine” functions both as the name of the cooking vessel and the stew-like fare prepared within.
 The dish is shown here pre-garnish and sans photo of the saffron couscous with currants and just a touch of argan oil that accompanied it.
 Wish I had thought to grab some leftovers before everybody else did!